Input Output Redirection in Linux

 I/O (Input / Output) Redirection

-Access the shell prompt and run the cat command without specifying any file name.
+Access the shell prompt and run the cat command without specifying a file name.

 $cat

-To see how this works, type anything and press the Enter key at the end of each line.
-The cat command reads whatever you typed in the line and displays that as it is on the monitor.
-To terminate the cat command and return to the shell prompt, press CTRL+D key.
+To verify this, type anything and press the Enter key at the end of each line.
+It reads whatever you typed in the line and displays that as it is on the monitor.
+To terminate the interactive mode and return to the shell prompt, press the CTRL+D key.

 The following image shows the above exercise with the output.

-Now we know, if we don't specify a filename, the cat command reads input data from the keyboard and displays that data on the monitor screen.
-What if, instead of displaying the output on the screen, we want to store the output in a file?
-No problem, we can easily do this by redirecting the STDOUT to the file.
-Let's do this by running the following command.
+If we do not specify a filename, it reads input data from the keyboard and displays it on the monitor screen.
+What if, instead of showing the output on the screen, we want to save it in a file?
+In that case, we need to redirect the STDOUT to the file.
+For example, the following command sends the output to the file named myfile.

 $cat > myfile